gromacs/gromacs/docs/dev-manual/code-formatting.rst

 .. highlight:: bash

-The source code can be automatically formatted using clang-format since GROMACS 2020.
+The source code can be automatically formatted using clang-format since |Gromacs| 2020.
-Both are formatting tools that apply the guidelines in :doc:`formatting`.
+It automatically applies the guidelines in :doc:`formatting` and in :doc:`includestyle`.
 Additionally, other Python scripts are used for a few other automatic formatting/checking tasks.
 The overview tools page contains a list of these
 tools: :ref:`dev-formatting-tools`.